Connect with us

 Movie Theaters

-Coronavirus may have all but put the final nail in the coffin of movie theaters, but that’s all it did.
+Coronavirus may have all but put the final nail in the coffin of movie theatres, but that’s all it did.
 Tech disruption has been all over this industry for years.
 Think online streaming providers who have been gaining ground for some time, including:

 Netflix